 We met and exchanged a few words with the homeless people staying in these abandoned airplane graveyard hidden in Bangkok.
 They live very simply and spend their nights on mats and sheets they lay on the ground to sleep on.
 Clean water to wash up and cook is collected from a nearby place away from the field, so it is a hassle for them to even get such basic supplies, especially during rainy weather.

-We found out that there were up to 3 families staying in these abandoned aircraft, and they have made these abandoned aircraft their homes for a long time.
+We found out that there were up to 3 families staying in this abandoned aircraft, and they have made these abandoned plane graveyard their homes for a long time.
 They were unafraid of tourists like us as they get tons of them coming to this site every other day.

 Posing for more shameless airplane pictures

 All in all, it had been an interesting adventure of exploring these ruins on a Monday afternoon just before I caught my flight back to Singapore.